Carolyn Biega O'Neill Memorial Scholarship

 Carolyn Biega O'Neill who died the previous year.

 Carolyn Biega O'Neill was a lifelong teacher and librarian.
 A graduate of Albany Library School, she served for many years as Librarian at Lyman Hill High School in Wallingford, CT.
 She worked part of the time with Miss Rheta Clark, a School Library Consultant for the State of Connecticut.
 In 1946, she joined the staff of the Library Science Department of New Haven State Teachers College (now Southern Connecticut State University) where she taught until 1952.
 Mrs. O'Neill and Miss Clark founded the Connecticut Nutmeg 020 Association of student library assistants.
 Carolyn was past president of the Connecticut Library Association and active in the New England Library Association.
 Even after retirement, she remained involved in the field and frequently volunteered at Robert Early Junior High School where her husband was the librarian.

 Write a personal statement of up to 300 words describing your interest and experience in the field of school media studies.
 Indicate the competencies or characteristics you believe you have to offer to students, teachers and to the profession.

-In addition to submitting the online application, please send two letters of recommendation and your personal statement (as separate attachments) in an email to:
+You can either upload your transcript, two letters of recommendation and your personal statement (as separate file attachments) directly into the online application or send in an email to:

 List all post secondary schools at which credit has been earned.
 If you are currently enrolled in a graduate program in school library studies, indicate school and dates, even if you have not yet earned credit.